n3ddu8/lxd-images/README.md

 **Images**

+The following images are known to work using these manifests, other distribution versions may not work.

 | Distribution   | Release   | Variants  | Container | Virtual machine |
 | :--------------| :---------| :---------| :---------| :---------------|
 | Alma Linux     | `8`       | `default` | ✅        | ✅              |